marijnh/Eloquent-JavaScript/11_async.md

 {{index network}}

-Occasionally, there isn't enough light for the ((crow))s' mirror systems to transmit a signal or something is blocking the path of the signal.
+Occasionally, there isn't enough light for the ((crow))s' mirror systems to transmit a signal, or something is blocking the path of the signal.
 It is possible for a signal to be sent, but never received.

 {{index "send method", error, timeout}}